nackjicholson/hapi-pkg/README.md

 `GET "/health"` => `200 OK {"status": "ok"}`

 #### Here's a crazy idea.

-You could create a really bad mock api for a prototype or something.
+You could serve a mock api for a prototype based on some static data in JSON files or even hardcoded objects and arrays.

 ```javascript
 let Hapi = require('hapi');